-$^{36}$ For instance, despite the regulations on the timeliness of mandatory disclosures, such as those on the announcements of the annual and half-yearly earnings, Ball et al. (2000) find that earnings are significantly timelier for common-law countries (such as the US and the UK) than civil law countries (such as France and Germany) which have concentred corporate control.
+$^{^{36}}$ For instance, despite the regulations on the timeliness of mandatory disclosures, such as those on the announcements of the annual and half-yearly earnings, Ball et al. (2000) find that earnings are significantly timelier for common-law countries (such as the US and the UK) than civil law countries (such as France and Germany) which have concentred corporate control.

-&lt;sup>37 Chen et al. (2008) argue that family shareholders have a long investment horizon and the benefits of accelerating timely information, such as trading profits, accrue less to family shareholders.
+37 Chen et al. (2008) argue that family shareholders have a long investment horizon and the benefits of accelerating timely information, such as trading profits, accrue less to family shareholders.
 Additionally, higher family power reduces nonfamily investors' demand for information to monitor managers (see e.g. Bushman et al. 2004).
 Hence, the controlling family may prefer to disclose less information.
 On the other hand, high ownership concentration implies greater costs of non-disclosure in terms of litigation and tarnishing reputation (Ali et al. 2007).
 This argument, however, may be a greater concern in widely held firms where managers may face a greater job security threat for withholding bad news.

-&lt;sup>38 See also Arcot and Bruno (2012) who make a similar argument.
+38 See also Arcot and Bruno (2012) who make a similar argument.

 confounding events and their distribution across countries, low and high family control and type of successor as well as their timing (occurrence in [-20, -1] window versus [1, 20] window).
 We find that 32.5% of the successions events (i.e., 92 out of the 283 succession events in the sample) have confounding events during the [-40, 20] event window.
-Panel A of Table IV shows that, overall, we have identified 153 confounding events around the 92 succession decisions: 68 confounding events related to 41 successions in the French firms (out of 137 successions in French sample firms), 50 confounding events related to 32 successions in German firms (out of 94 successions in the German sample firms) and 35 confounding events related to 19 successions in UK firms (out of 52 succession with confounding events) released by the UK family firms than the French and German firms.
-However, these patterns are mainly driven by earnings announcements, which are routine announcements.
-The majority of the confounding events in our sample, i.e. 128 out of 153, relate to four types of announcements, i.e., earnings (28.1%), others (25.5%). new product or contract (17.6%), and dividends (12.4%).
+Panel A of Table IV shows that, overall, we have identified 153 confounding events around the 92 succession decisions: 68 confounding events related to 41 successions in the French firms (out of 137 successions in French sample firms), 50 confounding events related to 32 successions in German firms (out of 94 successions in the German sample firms) and 35 confounding events related to 19 successions in UK firms (out of 52 successions in UK firms in the sample).
+This suggests that on average there is more news (per succession with confounding events) released by the UK family firms than the French and German firms.
+However, these patterns are mainly driven by earnings announcements, which are routine announcements.39 The majority of the confounding events in our sample, i.e. 128 out of 153, relate to four types of announcements, i.e., earnings (28.1%),40 others (25.5%),41 new product or contract (17.6%),42 and dividends (12.4%).43

-&lt;sup>39 The UK quarterly announcements are compulsory whereas in France and Germany this is semi-annual.
+39 The UK quarterly announcements are compulsory whereas in France and Germany this is semi-annual.

-&lt;sup>40 Due to the extensive time required to go through each news announcement (they are not always in English), it was not feasible to classify each earnings announcement as being a quarterly, semi-annual, or annual earnings announcement.
+40 Due to the extensive time required to go through each news announcement (they are not always in English), it was not feasible to classify each earnings announcement as being a quarterly, semi-annual, or annual earnings announcement.
 Only three out of 43 earnings announcements report losses, two of which relate to two French firms and one to a UK firm.
 While all three are announced prior to the succession announcement, those for the French firms are followed by the appointment of a family CEO whereas that for the UK firm is followed by the appointment of an outsider.
-The other types of announcement include four announcements of warnings of a drop in volume and weak trading